SmartThingsCommunity/webrtc-tutorial/step_5/STEP_5.md

 ### Event Stream

-Uncomment code that sets up the event stream in `startWebCam` in `public/javascripts/webcam.js`.
+Uncomment code that sets up the event stream in `startWebCam` in your `public/javascripts/webcam.js` file.

 ```js
 	const eventSource = new EventSource('/stream')